 Go to the Tool panel and select the Clone Stamp tool.
-You have to select Current & Below from the Sample menu in the Options Bar also.
+You must also select Current & Below from the Sample menu in the Options Bar.
 This way, no effect will happen in the background, and a new layer will get affected.

-In this tutorial, we will select aligned options since we want to change the sampling point.
-It is because when the sampling point takes a sample from the same area repeatedly, the image will receive an unnatural look.
+This tutorial will select aligned options since we want to change the sampling point.
+When the sampling point repeatedly takes a sample from the same area, the image will receive an unnatural look.

 Larger brush size will give the best result.
 So, select a little bit larger brush to remove dust and scratches.
 Set the brush hardness to 0.

 Continue the process in the entire image.
 And resample where necessary.
-When selecting the sampled area and brush size, ensure to do this carefully.
+When selecting the sampled area and brush size, do this carefully.

-If you find that some of the areas are unrealistic, you can use the Eraser tool to rectify those areas.
+If some areas are unrealistic, you can use the Eraser tool to rectify those areas.

 - Concentration is mandatory when working with the Clone Stamp Tool.
 Ensure working with the areas where dust and scratches need to be removed.

-- Opacity settings of the Clone Stamp Tool have to be less.
-The touchups blend surroundings will be better when you do so.
+- The opacity settings of the Clone Stamp Tool have to be less.
+The touchups blend surroundings and will be better when you do so.

-How to Remove Unwanted Objects From an Image with the Clone Stamp Tool Photoshop
+Remove Unwanted Objects From an Image with the Clone Stamp Tool

 A great image can become dull because of unwanted objects.
-The good news is; with the clone stamp tool Photoshop, you can remove unwanted objects quite comfortably.
+The good news is; with the clone stamp tool Photoshop, you can easily remove unwanted objects.

 Let’s look at the below image.
 I want to eliminate the sandals from the image.
 Below are the steps to follow.

-First, you have to open the photo, and then it requires zooming in on the work area.
-Ensure not to zoom in too much because you have to understand what is happening in the image.
+First, you must open the photo, which requires zooming in on the work area.
+Ensure to zoom in only a little because you must understand what is happening in the image.

 It is mandatory to duplicate the background before starting the work.
 Copying the background will allow you to return to the actual image whenever necessary.

-Hover your mouse to the background layer, right-click on it and choose duplicate layer.
+Please hover your mouse over the background layer, right-click on it and choose the duplicate layer.

 A soft brush needs to be picked.
-Also, ensure setting up the clone stamp size so that the tool can easily cover up the area you want to remove.
+Also, ensure setting up the clone stamp size so the tool can easily cover the area you want to remove.

 However, in the beginning, you will face difficulty knowing the exact brush size to cover up the unwanted object.
-Little practice will allow you to get familiar with selecting the right brush size.
+Little practice will familiarize you with selecting the right brush size.

-Start with a medium-soft brush which will help you in achieving a smooth edge.
+Start with a medium-soft brush to help you achieve a smooth edge.

 Now, move your cursor to the sourced area.
 At this point, the sourced area is sand.
-To confirm the sourced pixels, press Alt.
+To confirm the source pixels, press Alt.
 And the cursor will get changed to a crosshair.